mawelous/yamop/README.md

         ->limit( 10 )
         ->get();
 ```

 <a name="output"></a>
 ### Output format

-Default fetching mode converts arrays to objects but you can also get array or json with `getArray` and `getJson`.
+Default fetching mode converts arrays to objects but you can also get array or JSON with `getArray` and `getJson`.

 ```php
     //first possibility
     Comment::getMapper()